Tangent-H/EE332-Digital-System-Design-Lab/Lab2/full_addr_report/full_adder_report.md

 where $A$ and $B$ are two one-bit inputs,  $Cin$ is the carry bit of the previous bit full adder (i.e. $Cout$ of the previous full adder). $s1$, $s2$ and $s3$​​ are intermediate signals.

 When applying the stimulus signals like Figure TODO, using the Boolean algebra, we can then manually derive the timing diagram (Figure TODO) of the above logic diagram.
+The timing diagram uses *Wavedrom editor* to generate.

 ![image-20240306190552572](./assets/image-20240306190552572.png)